networknt/light-doc/content/en/service/proxy/benchmark.md

 | Spring Boot Standalone    | 93,439         | 34.45ms     | 19.00MB  |
 | Times                     | 26             | 21          | 23       |

-Compare the standalone mode between Light-4j and Spring Boot petstore implementations on Linux System, we can see
-the thoughput and transfer rate per second is over 20 times different.
+Compare the standalone mode between Light-4j and Spring Boot petstore implementations on Linux System; we can see the throughput and transfer rate per second is over 20 times different.
 The light-4j latency is also more than 20 times lower.
-This test doesn't have any cross-cutting concerns addressed and it is not reflect the normal production scenario; however, it gives us some ideas on the overhead of each framework and its potential.
+This test doesn't have any cross-cutting concerns addressed, and it does not reflect the normal production scenario; however, it gives us some ideas on the overhead of each framework and its potential.

 | Test Case                 | Max Throughput | Avg Latency | Transfer |
 | ------------------------: | -------------: | ----------: | -------: |